-Even at home, coffee is clearly still our drug of choice with 83% of households spending an average of $95 on coffee from grocery outlets in the 12 months ending January 2015 (up $2.8 versus the previous year).
+Even at home, coffee is clearly still our favourite vice with 83% of households spending an average of $95 on coffee from grocery outlets in the 12 months ending January 2015 (up $2.8 versus the previous year).

 Nielsen analysis found the coffee category in Australian supermarkets in the 12 months ending January 2015 to be worth $838.7 million, a slight decline on the previous year (down 0.4%, or $3.4 million).